Browse by Medical Category

 Mass General volunteers are involved in a variety of activities throughout the hospital and at all levels of the organization:

 Sample list of volunteer opportunities

-Patient Escort Each year, the Volunteer Department receives more than 50,000 requests to provide discharge and escort services for patients .
+Patient Escort Each year, the Volunteer Department receives more than 50,000 requests to provide discharge and escort services for patients within the hospital.
 Volunteer patient escorts work as part of a team with Information Associates, Wayfinders and Greeters to provide a higher level of service to patients and families as they move throughout Mass General.

 PROMs Program Volunteer Patient Reported Outcome Measures (PROMs) is a Partners-wide population health management initiative to support patient care decisions and improve outcomes by live-streaming patient feedback into the chart for provider review and discussion.
 PROMs volunteers work closely with patients and clinic staff to help collect PROMs survey responses via iPad in waiting rooms during peak clinic hours.
 Volunteers may also assist patients in signing up for Patient Gateway to facilitate follow-up PROMs survey completion to monitor care progress.
 By doing so, PROMs volunteers play a critical role in patient care and program improvement at Mass General.
 Visit the Partners site to learn more about PROMs.

 Cancer Clinic Volunteer Mass General operates one of the premier Cancer Centers in the world.
 Our volunteers are an enormous help to patients who are visiting the Center’s outpatient clinics—undergoing chemotherapy or radiation treatment and/or meeting with an oncologist or nurse practitioner.
 Patients may undergo frequent treatment and often are not feeling well.
 A volunteer with the offer of snack, blanket or a ready ear can make a big difference in their day.